SpectralPack/Cryptid/README.md

 > *I've experienced a crash/bug!*

-Be sure to give us as much information about the bug/crash as possible in our [Discord](https://discord.com/invite/eUf9Ur6RyB).
+Be sure to give us as much information about the bug/crash as possible on the [issues](https://github.com/spectralpack/cryptid/issues).
 A way to reproduce the bug/crash is also especially useful information to help us fix it.
-Remember; just saying you're crashing doesn't tell us anything.
-We need to know the details!
+Before reporting an issue, please make sure that it is not already reported, and that it is not yet fixed on the main branch.
+If the bug you are reporting is a duplicate of a previously closed issue, reopen that issue instead.